Robert Williams (1811–1890)

 Robert Williams (23 January 1811 – 7 June 1890) was a Conservative Party politician in the United Kingdom.

 Early life

 Williams was born on 23 January 1811.
 He was the eldest son of the English banker and politician Robert Williams MP and the former Frances Turner of Putney.
-He later inherited the Bridehead estate near Dorchester, Dorset, his father purchased around 1797.
+He later inherited the Bridehead estate near Dorchester, Dorset, which his father had purchased around 1797.

 Career

 He was elected as Member of Parliament (MP) for Dorchester at the 1835 general election, and held the seat until he stepped down from the House of Commons at the 1841 general election.
 In 1855 he was appointed Sheriff of Dorset.

 Personal life

 He had married twice: firstly to Mary Anne Cunningham, the daughter of Rev. John William Cunningham, the Vicar of Harrow, on 7 September 1847.
 Before her death on 1 September 1855, they had two sons and three daughters, including: